 Commit to investing in creating pathways and opportunities for LGBTQIA+ and BIPOC theatre leaders.
-To this end, we are immediately launching a new Artistic Fellow program which will serve to elevate and train a future queer BIPOC artistic producer.
-In this role they will also collaborate with leadership on programming and production as a peer, working eye to eye with theatre leadership.
+To this end, we have launched a new Artistic Fellow program which serves to elevate and train a future LGBTQIA+-BIPOC artistic producer.
+In this role they collaborate with leadership on programming and production as a peer, working eye to eye with theatre leadership.

 Actively prioritize hiring contract workers who have gone through EDI, anti-racism, and BIPOC training as evidenced in their submission and application materials and interview process.

 Reaffirm our commitment to hiring BIPOC and queer BIPOC artists for each and every project, and not just when the project is centered on the BIPOC experience.

 Appraise volunteers and ushers through Diversionary’s anti-racism action plan and provide on-site training during their shift.